-The only thing that’s more refreshing than icy popsicles is those that have alcohol in them.
-Pick out your favorite fruit and liquor, and freeze them into custom popsicle shells.
-Let the pops harden in the freezer, and then go to town on them.
+The only thing more refreshing than icy popsicles is icy popsicles with alcohol in them.
+Pick out your favorite fruit and liquor, then freeze them into custom popsicle shells.
+Let the pops harden in the freezer, and then go to town.

 This is how you kept your BFF relationships alive when you were younger, so why would you need something fancier now?
 It’s even more fun now that there are no parents to tell you when you have to go to bed (or limit your popcorn intake).
 Finish your night of girl time with breakfast at your favorite place around the corner.